TenCommands/acad_grading_tools/readme.md

 -->

 # AutoCAD Grading Tools
-### AutoCAD AutoLisp App
 > [!IMPORTANT]
-> This project is in no way affiliated or supported by AutoCAD® or Autodesk.
+> This project is in no way affiliated or supported by AutoCAD®, Autodesk, or Google.
 > This is being made by a high school student[^1] for the purposes of assisting in the grading process of the intro drafting class.

 > [!WARNING]